Troy Hurtubise: Trojan armor

 In early 2007, Hurtubise made public his new protective suit which was designed to be worn by soldiers.
 Calling it the "Trojan Ballistics Suit of Armor", Hurtubise described it as the "first ballistic, full exoskeleton body suit of armour".
 He claimed that the 40 lbs suit could withstand bullets fired from high powered weapons (including an elephant gun).
 Hurtubise published a demonstration video in which 9mm, .357 handgun rounds, and a 12 gauge shotgun round were fired at the suit's vest from short range; the apparently uncut video shows no marks at all on the ballistic clay underneath.
 The suit also features a knife holster and a helmet with two fans, one for intake and one for exhaust, to help cool the wearer.

 The suit has many features including a solar powered air system, recording device, compartments for emergency morphine and salt, and a knife and gun holster.
 He estimates that the cost of each suit to be roughly $2,000 if mass-produced.
 It has been called the "Halo suit", after the fictional MJOLNIR battle armor worn by the Master Chief character in the Xbox and PC video game series Halo.

 In early February 2010, after failing to receive any offers to buy the Trojan, Hurtubise, now bankrupt from the expense of creating the suit, was forced to put the prototype up for auction on eBay in the hopes that it would bring in enough money to sustain his family.
 The auction's reserve bid was not met.
 There was a raffle for the suit on the Mission Trojan website, whose goal is to raise money for further prototypes and testing of the Trojan Suit to demonstrate its abilities for military applications.
 The suit was won by Sara Markis of Florida who donated it back to Hurtubise for work on his next prototype.

 Death

 On June 17, 2018, Hurtubise was travelling on Highway 17, west of North Bay, when his car collided with a transport truck carrying gasoline, sparking an explosion.
-The transport truck driver suffered minor injuries, but Hurtubise’s body was discovered inside the burned passenger vehicle.
-His identity was later confirmed by the Office of the Chief Coroner and the Ontario Forensic Pathology Service.
+The transport truck driver suffered minor injuries, but Hurtubise's body was discovered inside the burned passenger vehicle.
 Hurtubise left behind a wife and son.